Cognitive Rehabilitation Laboratory

 General Laboratory Description

-Dr. Wong’s Cognitive Rehabilitation Laboratory has three key areas to optimize health and participation for individuals with neurological conditions:
+Dr. Wong’s Cognitive Rehabilitation Laboratory has three key areas to optimize health and participation for individuals with neurological conditions, especially those after stroke:

-- Developing precise assessments through the application of modern psychometric theories and mobile health technologies
+- Developing precise assessments through the application of mobile health technologies and modern psychometric theories

 - Developing innovative interventions to maximize daily, cognitive and emotional functioning